 There are a lot of expenses to consider just for your apartment, but don’t forget about all your other expenses as well.

 When figuring out how much you can afford, factor in your debt payments (student loan, credit card, etc.), car insurance payments, medical payments not covered by insurance, an emergency fund, and money to spend on your nights out.

-To give you a quick overview of the total cost, I’ll break down the cost of the apartment I’ll soon be moving into.
-Keep in mind that I’m living just outside of a major city so rent is much cheaper.
+To give you a quick overview of the total cost, I’ll break down the cost of the apartment I moved into.

 - Furniture: I got a lot of furniture off of Craigslist and recycled from friends and my parents, so in total about $300 for all my furniture (this is not usually the case, I got lucky and didn’t have to spend a lot!)

 - Laundry: Laundromats in my area cost about $6-$8 for washing and drying one load of laundry

 - Transportation: About $30 every two weeks, or just more than $60 a month

 Total: $3,380 for the very first month, and about $1,730 every month after (not including personal expenses, toiletries, etc.).